 (e.g., from the Standards Committee or a Coordinating body)

 - RevCom concludes the changes are substantive

-(e.g., the Standards Committee has stated they are technical, or Staff feels they are technical)
+(e.g., the Standards Committee has stated they are technical, or Staff considers they are technical)

 3. Practice regarding recommendation for Conditional Approval